 Imahan is one of the best shabu shabu and sukiyaki restaurant in Japan.
 The quality of beef is guaranteed.
 Although Imahan is famous for sukiyaki, you can taste high-class beef the best when shabu shabu.

-But first, what is oden exactly?
-Oden (おでん) is a kind of Japanese hotpot dish commonly eaten in winter.
+"Oden"is a kind of Japanese hotpot dish commonly eaten in winter.
 It consists of various ingredients simmered in a soy-flavored light dashi (Japanese cooking stock made from seaweed and bonito) broth.
 Oden can be served at fancy Japanese restaurants, but it can also be made at home.
 You can also find convenience stores and food stalls selling oden at reasonable low prices.
 It's a warm dish, a kind of Japanese comfort food, that you'll surely love to eat during the winter.

 Oden Ore no dashi(おでん 俺のだし)